dizzyinspring/snake/README.md

 # snake
-new comer practicing with classic game - snake!
+New comer practicing with classic game 'snake'.